Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Methodology

 where $|u_m \cdot n_m|$ stands for the absolute volumetric flux, and $\phi_{t_1, i}, \phi_{t_2, j}$ are the $i$-th and $j$-th order polynomials tangential to the facet included in the integral and $\phi_{n, k}$ is the $k$-th order polynomial normal to the facet.
+The readers are directed to Appendix \ref{appendix:B} for a detailed demonstration.
 The final term $\frac{\partial \phi_{n, k}}{\partial n}$ could be evaluated separately by a derivative in the computational domain and its mapping into the physical domain illustrated as follows.
-For the convenience in the later illustrations, let us name the physical space of an element to be $(x,y,z)$ and the mapped computational space which is symbolised as $(r,s,t)$ ranged between $[-1,1]$.
-Then $\frac{\partial \phi_{n, k}}{\partial n}$ on the facet whose normal is mapped into $r$ could be decomposed by the chain rule into
+For the convenience in the later illustrations, let us name the physical space of an element to be $(x,y,z)$ and the mapped computational space which is symbolised as $(\xi_1,\xi_2,\xi_3)$ ranged between $[-1,1]$.
+Then $\frac{\partial \phi_{n, k}}{\partial n}$ on the facet whose normal is mapped into $\xi_1$ at $\xi_1=1$ could be decomposed by the chain rule into

 The first part could be evaluated by the polynomial property and independent of mesh; while the second part is from the mesh.
-Similar evaluation could be made for the facet whose normal is mapped to $s$ or $t$ by replacing $r$ in Equation (\ref{eq:poly_1st_deriv}).
+Similar evaluation could be made for the facet whose normal is mapped to $\xi_1^-$, $\xi_2^\pm$ or $\xi_3^\pm$ by replacing $\xi_1^+$ and $\xi_1$ in Equation (\ref{eq:poly_1st_deriv}).

 In this work, elements are hexahedral instead of tetrahedral as was adopted in~\cite{Moura2022GJP}, which makes it not straightforward to evaluate the mesh size $h_{\Omega_e}$ as the $4$ vertices on the same facet might not lie in in the same plane.
 Here we give the GLL-point-associated definition as follows: \begin{enumerate} \item we associate $h_{\Omega_e}$ with each certain GLL-point pair that are the counterparts of each other on two opposite facets (here we denote the facets as $S_1$ and $S_2$), as illustrated in Figure \ref{fig:hex_ele_gll}; \item $h_{\Omega_e}\vert_{P_1,P_2}$, which is associated with the GLL-point $P_1$ on facet $S_1$ and its counterpart point $P_2$ on facet $S_2$ is defined by the following steps and illustrated in Figure \ref{fig:facet_distance_P1P2},: \begin{enumerate} \item define $\vec{d}$ as the vector pointing from $P_1$ to $P_2$; \item name the normal vector of $S_1$ on $P_1$ as $\vec{n}_1$ and the normal vector of $S_2$ on $P_2$ as $\vec{n}_2$. \item $h_{\Omega_e}\vert_{P_1,P_2}$ associated with $P_1$ and $P_2$ is defined as the average value of the projected length of $\vec{d}$ on $\vec{n}_1$ and $\vec{n}_2$ respectively,